Business model and strategy

 SMART FACTORY by KOMAX

-Collaboration on initiatives
+Collaboration on various initiatives

 Komax actively helps shape technological change through its participation in joint projects.
 For example, there is plenty of automation potential in the area of control cabinet construction.
 In order to exploit this potential, Komax launched the Smart Cabinet Building Initiative in 2020 together with leading technology companies.
 The objective is to combine technology and expertise to ensure holistic solutions across all process steps for the present and future challenges facing the control cabinet construction segment.
 The areas of expertise of the five partners complement each other ideally.
+In the area of digitalization the Komax Group collaborates with various leading companies in a range of organizations as well.

 Ambitious targets by 2023